 The National Institutes of Health offers some positive steps that you can take at home to help your child:

 Other options for your child include multidisiplinary programs and weight-loss camps.
 At camp, your child will have an opportunity to learn about fitness and nutrition in a fun environment.
-He may also lose some weight at the camp by exercising more and eating healthier food.
+They may also lose some weight at the camp by exercising more and eating healthier food.

 Dietary guidelines for Americans 2015-2020.
 US Department of Agriculture and US Department of Health and Human Services.
 Available at: https://health.gov/dietaryguidelines/2015/guidelines/.
 Accessed February 23, 2017.